Basic & Advanced Computer Programming Interview Questions

 Computer Programming is also known as programming or coding.
 Programming is a process which includes processes such as coding, maintaining, updating, debugging, writing, designing (algorithm), etc.

-2) How programming work?
+2) How does programming work?

 Programming contains a set of instructions for the computer to perform different tasks.
 In fact, those instructions are executable commands, each having a different purpose.